Good afternoon everyone.

 Most of the time, my mother would not let me, saying, "You should not over stay your welcome."

-So, as I announced in February, I asked President Obama not to renominate me, when my term is over in October.
+So, I want to announce to all of you today, that I have asked President Obama not to renominate me, when my term is over in October.

 I plan to stay on as Chairman, however, until my successor is nominated by the President and confirmed by the Senate, so that I can be sure that the U.S. Consumer Product Safety Commission is in safe hands.